albercuba/Powershell/Bulk Replace Domain In Email Address For All Exchange Rooms/README.md

-This script will replace thedomain in the Email Address for all Exchange Rooms
+This script will search all the resorces of type Room and will replace the domain in the Email Address with the new defined one ($NewDomain)